vthiery/cpp-statsd-client/README.md

 using namespace Statsd;

 int main() {
+    // Define the client on localhost, with port 8080,
+    // using a prefix,
-    // Define the client on localhost, with port 8080, using a prefix and a batching size of 20 bytes StatsdClient client{ "127.0.0.1", 8080, "myPrefix", 20 };
+    // a batching size of 20 bytes,
+    // and three points of precision for floating point gauge values StatsdClient client{ "127.0.0.1", 8080, "myPrefix", 20, 3 };

     // Increment the metric "coco"
     client.increment("coco");